jbensmann/mouseless/README.md

 # mouseless

-This program is a replacement for the physical mouse in Linux.
+This program allows you to control the mouse pointer in Linux with the keyboard.
+It works in all Linux distributions, even those running with Wayland.

-It is the successor of [xmouseless](https://github.com/jbensmann/xmouseless).
+mouseless is the successor of [xmouseless](https://github.com/jbensmann/xmouseless), which depended on X11 and had some minor issues.

 ## Features